jottinger/grappaexample/src/docs/article.md

 So what is happening here?

-First, we create our `ArticleParser` instance through Grappa.
-Then we create a `ListeningParseRunner`, with the entry point to the grammar as a parameter; this builds the internal model for the parser (stuff we don't really care about, but it *is* memoized, so we can use that code over and over again without incurring the time it takes for processing the grammar at runtime.)
+First, we create a global (for the test) `ArticleParser` instance through Grappa.
+Then, for every test, we create a `ListeningParseRunner`, with the entry point to the grammar as a parameter; this builds the internal model for the parser (stuff we don't really care about, but it *is* memoized, so we can use that code over and over again without incurring the time it takes for processing the grammar at runtime.)

+> I used a utility method because the form of the tests themselves doesn't change - only the inputs and the rules being applied.
+As we add more to our grammar, this will allow us to run *similar* tests with different inputs, results, and rules.

 After we've constructed our Parser's `Runner`, we do something completely surprising: we run it, with <code>ParsingResult&lt;Void&gt; articleResult = runner.run(article);</code>.
 Adding in the TestNG data provider, this means we're calling our parser with every one of those articles as a test, and checking to see if the parser's validity - shown by `articleResult.isSuccess()` - matches what we expect.

 In most cases, it's pretty straightforward, since we are indeed passing in valid articles.
 Where we're not, the parser says that it's not a successful parse, as when we pass it `me`.

 There are three cases where the result might be surprising: `" a"`, `"a "`, and `"afoo"`.
 The whitespace is significant, for the parser; for our test, the article with a *trailing* space *passes validation*, as does "`afoo`", while the article with the *leading* space does not.

 The leading space is easy: our parser doesn't consume any whitespace, and Grappa assumes whitespace is significant unless told otherwise.
 So that space doesn't match our article; it fails to parse, because of that.

 However, the *trailing* space (and `"afoo"`) is a little more odd.
 What's happening there is that Grappa is parsing as much of the input as is necessary to fulfill the grammar; once it's done doing that, it doesn't care about anything that *follows* the grammar.
 So once it matches the initial text - the "`a`" - it doesn't care what the rest of the content is.
 It's not significant that `"foo"` follows the "`a`"; it matches the "`a`" and it's done.

 We can fix that, of course, by specifying a better rule, one that includes a *terminal condition*.
 That introduces a core concept for Grappa, the "sequence."

 Let's expand our `ArticleParser` a little more.
 Now it looks like: